jaystack/functionly-doc/wiki/parameters.md

     }
 }
 ```
-> Deep reference can handle objects only.
+> Deep reference can only handle objects.

 ### source
 > type: string

 > optional

-> This settings can be environment specific so if you change this, it maybe not work in an other environment!
+> These settings can be environment specific so if you change this, it might not work in another environment!

-Each event source handler has an own strategy resolve parameters.
-But with the source property you can change that.
+Each event source handler has its own strategy to resolve parameters, but with the source property you can change that.
-1. When the value is `null` then the resolution source will be an object what contains the original event parameters.
-Same as what the [serviceParam](#serviceparam) decorator returns.
+1. When the value is `null` then the resolution source will be an object which contains the original event parameters.
+The same as what the [serviceParam](#serviceparam) decorator returns.

-    Extended [rest and apiGateway](#rest-and-apiGateway) example, get the username from the original event parameter of the event context.
+    Extended [rest and apiGateway](#rest-and-apiGateway) example: get the username from the original event parameter of the event context.
     ```js
     class MyService extends FunctionalService {
         public async handle(